tyconsulting/blog.tyang.github.io/_posts/2014-10-07-powershell-script-add-mp-references-unsealed-management-packs.md

 <h3>Background</h3>
 Few months ago, I have written a <a href="http://blog.tyang.org/2014/06/24/powershell-script-remove-obsolete-references-unsealed-opsmgr-management-packs/">script</a> to remove obsolete MP references from unsealed management packs and have also built this into the OpsMgr Self Maintenance MP.
 Last week, I needed to write a script to do the opposite: creating obsolete MP references in unsealed MPs.

 In the past, some of the MPs I have released had issues with creating overrides in the OpsMgr operational console. i.e. the OpsMgr 2012 Self Maintenance MP and the ConfigMgr 2012 Client MP.
-Both of them have one thing in common: the phrase “2012” is a part of the MP namespace, and if someone tries to create an override for these MPs in the operational console, he / she will get an “Alias atribute is invalid” error:
+Both of them have one thing in common: the phrase "2012" is a part of the MP namespace, and if someone tries to create an override for these MPs in the operational console, he / she will get an "Alias atribute is invalid" error:

 <a href="http://blog.tyang.org/wp-content/uploads/2014/10/image6.png"><img style="background-image: none; padding-top: 0px; padding-left: 0px; display: inline; padding-right: 0px; border: 0px;" title="image" src="http://blog.tyang.org/wp-content/uploads/2014/10/image_thumb6.png" alt="image" width="484" height="268" border="0" /></a>